etmp/Real-time-System-Resource-Monitoring-Kernel-Module/README.md

 ### Limitations
 The current implementation provides a simplified representation of CPU usage using the scheduler's clock, which is not a perfect indicator of CPU utilization.
 A more accurate approach would involve calculating the percentage of time spent in user mode, system mode, and idle mode.
-However, this would require a more complex implementation and might not be suitable for a beginner's kernel module project.

 ### Future Enhancements
 Improve CPU usage calculation for a more accurate representation of system utilization.